 - 1. If the tower is equipped with a bimini top, the top may have to be released to allow it to fold or be removed completely in order to fold the tower. - 2.
-For 210, 230, GS20, GS22 and GS24: Pull the handle aft.
-For G21, G23 and G25: Pull the handle out. - 3.
+Pull the handle aft. - 3.
 Unlock the latch by pulling the handle up.
 Ensure that the handle is rotated the entire way as this will reset the latch. - 4.
 Push the top of the tower forward to begin folding.
 Use caution; as the tower begins to fold there will be some weight the user has to hold.
 The gas springs assist, but do not make the tower completely weightless.